Detecting practically significant dependencies in metric spaces via distance correlations: Pivotal inference for distance covariance and correlation

-Hypotheses of this type have found considerable attention in the biostatistics literature, where the problem are referred to bioequivalence testing \citep[see, for example, the monograph of][]{wellek2010testing}.
+(here the upper index `sim' indicates that a rejection of $H_0$ in \eqref{det3} means that the association is `similar' to independence.)
+Hypotheses of this type have found considerable attention in the biostatistics literature, where the problem is referred to as bioequivalence testing \citep[see, for example, the monograph of][]{wellek2010testing}.
 In the present context rejecting \eqref{det3} allows to work under approximate independence at a controlled type I error.
 A test for these hypotheses can easily be developed in the same spirit.
 In this case the null hypothesis in $H_0^{\rm sim}$ is rejected, whenever

 and this test has asymptotic level $\alpha$ and is consistent, that is.